teamtomo/membrain-seg/docs/installation.md

 ```
 [1] T. -O. Buchholz, M. Jordan, G. Pigino and F. Jug, "Cryo-CARE: Content-Aware Image Restoration for Cryo-Transmission Electron Microscopy Data," 2019 IEEE 16th International Symposium on Biomedical Imaging (ISBI 2019), Venice, Italy, 2019, pp. 502-506, doi: 10.1109/ISBI.2019.8759519.
 ```

+# Troubleshooting
+Here is a collection of common issues and how to fix them:

+- `RuntimeError: The NVIDIA driver on your system is too old (found version 11070).
+Please update your GPU driver by downloading and installing a new version from the URL: http://www.nvidia.com/Download/index.aspx Alternatively, go to: https://pytorch.org to install a PyTorch version that has been compiled with your version of the CUDA driver.`

+  The latest Pytorch versions require higher CUDA versions that may not be installed on your system yet.
+You can either install the new CUDA version or (maybe easier) downgrade Pytorch to a version that is compatible:

+  `pip uninstall torch`

+  `pip install torch==2.0.1`